djl218/Assignments/Company_CG/README.md

 ![get_all_trainers](https://github.com/djl218/Assignments/blob/main/Company_CG/images/get_all_trainers.png)

 * Now let's try to get a specific trainer.
-Open the `get_trainers2.rest` file.
+Open the `get_trainer2.rest` file.
 And click the `Send Request` text.
 You should get a similar result as the image below.

 ![get_trainer2](https://github.com/djl218/Assignments/blob/main/Company_CG/images/get_trainer2.png)

 * Now let's delete a trainer's records.
-Open the `delete_trainer2.rest` file and click the `Send Request` text.
+Open the `delete_trainer.rest` file and click the `Send Request` text.
 You should get a similar result as the image below with a 204 status being returned.

 ![delete_trainer2](https://github.com/djl218/Assignments/blob/main/Company_CG/images/delete_trainer2.png)